 We’ve all heard the adage, sometimes it’s not the destination, it’s the journey.
 Well, sometimes the destination counts too, and on your road trip, you want to make it count with both a great journey and the right destination for your interests.
 With over 11 million miles of paved road in the world, picking the road trips that offer the most stunning array of scenic byways, charming roadside attractions, beautiful natural landscapes, and quirky adventures is not an easy task, but we’re got a few ideas to get you started.
-What follows are some of the best times to be spent in the car and out in the wide wonderful world.
+What follows are some of the most scenic road trips in the world.

 Ready?
 Put on your racing goggles and let’s begin.